jamesturk/DataForGood-chicago/docs/endpoints/endpoints.md

 Template variables:
 - `href`: HTML link of the exported tables.xlsx file

-Reponse: HTML page that exports that datatable (from a .json or pandas dataframe) as a .xlsx file.
+Reponse: HTML page that exports that datatable as an .xlsx file.

-#### Endpoint B2:  /main/data&visualize/{parameters from query}/tables.pdf
+#### Endpoint B2:  /main/data&visualize/{parameters from query}/tables.csv
 Purpose: Enable the user to download the datatables as a .pdf file, with each datatable as a page in the PDF document.

 Parameters: None

 Template variables:
-- `href`: HTML link of the exported tables.pdf file
+- `href`: HTML link of the exported tables.csv file

-Reponse: HTML page that exports that datatable (from a .json or pandas dataframe) as a .pdf file.
+Reponse: HTML page that exports that datatable as a .csv file.

 #### Endpoint B3:  /main/data&visualize/{parameters from query}/chart_1.jpg
 Purpose: There will be one unique link for each chart in the HTML page.
 This enables the user to select the specific charts to download as a .jpg image, with each image being one chart.